rutujashingare/Loan-Default-Prediction-using-Machine-Learning-Techniques/README.md

 ## Hyperparameter tunning
 A Machine Learning model is defined as a mathematical model with a number of parameters that need to be learned from the data.
 By training a model with existing data, we are able to fit the model parameters.
 However, there is another kind of parameters, known as Hyperparameters, that cannot be directly learned from the regular training process.
 They are usually fixed before the actual training process begins.
 This method use all the possible permutation and combination of the parameters.
 So, In short Hyperparameter tuning is choosing a set of optimal hyperparameters for a learning algorithm.

+              Random Forest
+Parameter	Optimum value
+max_features	“auto”
+n_estimators	100
+max_depth
+	20

+min_samples_split
+	15

+min_samples_leaf	1

 # Results
 We First Built a model using the whole data set and then after extracting all the important features A model was built on the train data.